nhsuk/urgent-care-prototypes/README.md

 <a href="https://nhsuk-urgent-care-prototypes-main.azurewebsites.net/">Prototypes of the three possible solutions to improving urgent care signposting</a>, conceived as a part of a Magnum CI design sprint.

-Created using <a href="https://github.com/nhsuk/frontend">NHS.UK prototyping kit</a>.
+Created using <a href="https://github.com/nhsuk/nhsuk-frontend">NHS.UK Frontend</a>.

 ## Installation